Hasan-aga/hasan-aga.github.io/_posts/2022-05-08-fix-linux-auto-brightness-adjustment.md

+---
-# Fix Linux' Auto Brightness Adjustment
+title: Fix Linux' Auto Brightness Adjustment
+description: prevent Linux from changing the screen brightness of your laptop when you plug it in.
+categories: [linux]
+keywords: [operating systems, maintenance, computers]
+comments: true
+---

-How to prevent Linux from changing the screen brightness of your laptop when you plug it in.
+prevent Linux from changing the screen brightness of your laptop when you plug it in.

 ---